 Average earnings: Again, this depends on the price you set and the number of subscribers, in addition to how you choose to monetize.
 Creator Lizzie Davey makes on average $100-$500 per newsletter.

-17. Affiliate Marketer
+17. Affiliate marketer

 Another way to earn money as a stay-at-home mother is to become an affiliate marketer.
 As an affiliate marketer, you will be marketing products or services sold by other companies, and earn a commission per product or service sold.
 This money-making method also goes hand-in-hand with many other options on this list, as you can share affiliate marketing lists with your online community, social media followers, newsletter subscribers and blog readers.